saa-ts-dacs/dacs/06_part_I/04_chapter_03/02_system_of_arrangement.md

 - Series 4, Photographs, 1928-1992
 - Series 5, Audiovisual Materials, 1961-1987

-**3.2.4** Preferably, provide nformation about the system of ordering the component files or items.
+**3.2.3** Preferably, provide information about the system of ordering the component files or items.

 <p class="dacs-example">Resources arranged alphabetically by subject, personal name, or corporate name.</p>
 <p class="dacs-example"><em>Arrangement for a series in the</em> William Noffke papers</p>